Xorlent/NPS-Log-Visualizer/README.md

     - Copy the starter configuration file from this repo into the folder, overwriting the existing file
     - Start InfluxDB: ```influxd.exe -config .\influxdb.conf```
 5. Get Grafana (https://grafana.com/grafana/download/10.0.3?edition=oss&pg=oss-graf&plcmt=hero-btn-1&platform=windows)
-    - Once installed, start Grafana and load [http://localhost:3000](http://localhost:3000)
+    - Once installed, start Grafana and load [http://localhost:3000/connections/datasources/new](http://localhost:3000/connections/datasources/new)
+    - Select "InfluxDB"
+    - Configure all details as shown [here](https://github.com/Xorlent/NPS-Log-Visualizer/blob/main/InfluxDataSource.jpg)

 NOTE: Because neither InfluxDB or Grafana implements "ServiceMain" in their compiled code, you need to use a wrapper to create a Windows service.
   - NSSM is recommended (https://nssm.cc/download)